MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/how-to-set-up-tax-register-sections.md

 8. In the **Tax Register Names**window, you can add new registers to the list.
 To create a new tax register, do one of the following:

    1. Place the cursor in an empty line at the end of the register list and enter the information on the new register.
    2. Place the cursor on the register you want to create the new one after.
-Then press F3 and enter the information on the new register.
+Then select <kbd>F3</kbd> and enter the information on the new register.

 9. Enter the fields described in the following table.